JustinDecker/Delta-Schools/README.md

 example is hosted.

 ## Installation
 An NPM install is required for the vue front end.
-The java server will run as is if you want to do testing with psotman
+The java server will run as is if you want to do testing with postman

 ## Authors and acknowledgment
 This project was built with contributions from: